Forge4Flow/FlowComponents/README.md

     .frame(width: 300)
 ```

-#### `TransactionView`
+### `TransactionView`

-A popup view for showing transaction status, simply pass the transaction ID to `flowManager.subscribeTransaction` as shown, the view will automatically pop up on the screen, track the transaction status and disappear upon completion.
+A popup view for showing transaction status, simply pass the transaction ID to `flowManager.subscribeTransaction` or call `FlowManager.mutate` directly as shown, the view will automatically pop up on the screen, track the transaction status and disappear upon completion.
 If the transaction fails the detail will be passed to `ErrorView` below.

 ```swift
 do {